aviggiano/fuzzer-evaluation/README.md

 make evaluate seed=<seed>
 ```

-Launch S=30 (number of different seed values) EC2 instances and have them test against against the mutants for a maximum timeout of T=24 hours
+Launch EC2 instances and have them test against against the mutants for a maximum timeout

 ```
 make terraform